Ebenezer080925/Ogundaisi-Ebenezer---Boycode---4.0-Data-analysis-Cohort/README.md

 ## SQL- STRUCTURED QUERY LANGUAGE

 ## 1. Database Environment & Administration (Beginner SQL)
-### -Setup: Dropping existing databases and creating fresh environments.
+-Setup: Dropping existing databases and creating fresh environments.
-### -Schema Definition: Creating tables with Primary Keys and Constraints.
-### -Data Population: Importing scripts and manual INSERT INTO statements.
+ -Schema Definition: Creating tables with Primary Keys and Constraints -Data Population: Importing scripts and manual INSERT INTO statements.

 ## 2. Data Retrieval Fundamentals
-### -Basic Selection: Querying all columns vs. specific columns and DISTINCT values.
+ -Basic Selection: Querying all columns vs. specific columns and DISTINCT values.
-### -Arithmetic Operations: Performing math directly within SELECT statements.
+ -Arithmetic Operations: Performing math directly within SELECT statements.
-### -Aliasing: Renaming columns and tables for clean, professional reporting.
+ -Aliasing: Renaming columns and tables for clean, professional reporting.

 ## 3. Logical Filtering & Pattern Matching
-### -Comparison Operators: Using WHERE with >, <, and !=.
+ -Comparison Operators: Using WHERE with >, <, and !=.
-### - Operators: Combining multiple conditions with AND, OR, and NOT.
+ - Operators: Combining multiple conditions with AND, OR, and NOT.
-### -Wildcard Searching: Advanced pattern matching using LIKE with % and _.
+ -Wildcard Searching: Advanced pattern matching using LIKE with % and _.

 ## 4. Data Aggregation & Sorting
-### -Summarization: Grouping data to find AVG, MAX, MIN, and COUNT.
+ -Summarization: Grouping data to find AVG, MAX, MIN, and COUNT.
-### -Sorting Logic: Ascending and Descending orders, including multi-level and positional sorting.
+ -Sorting Logic: Ascending and Descending orders, including multi-level and positional sorting.
-### -The HAVING Clause: Filtering aggregated groups and understanding the order of execution.
+ -The HAVING Clause: Filtering aggregated groups and understanding the order of execution.

 ## 5. Relational SQL (Joins & Unions) Intermediate SQL
-### -Horizontal Joins: INNER, LEFT, and RIGHT joins to connect multiple tables.
+ -Horizontal Joins: INNER, LEFT, and RIGHT joins to connect multiple tables.
-### -Advanced Joins: SELF JOINS for internal row comparisons and multi-table linking.
+ -Advanced Joins: SELF JOINS for internal row comparisons and multi-table linking.
-### -Vertical Merging: Using UNION and UNION ALL to stack data and create custom labels.
+ -Vertical Merging: Using UNION and UNION ALL to stack data and create custom labels.

 ## 6. Intermediate Logic & String Function
-### -Conditional Formatting: Using CASE statements for tiered logic and bonuses.
+ -Conditional Formatting: Using CASE statements for tiered logic and bonuses.
-### -String Cleaning: TRIM, UPPER, LOWER, and REPLACE for data integrity.
+ -String Cleaning: TRIM, UPPER, LOWER, and REPLACE for data integrity.
 ### -Data Extraction: Using SUBSTRING, CONCAT, and POSITION to parse text.

 ## 7. Advanced Analytical SQL (Advanced SQL)
-### -Nested Logic: Subqueries in the WHERE and FROM clauses.
+ -Nested Logic: Subqueries in the WHERE and FROM clauses.
-### -Common Table Expressions (CTEs): Creating modular, readable queries with WITH.
+ -Common Table Expressions (CTEs): Creating modular, readable queries with WITH.
-### -Window Functions: Rolling totals, partitioning data, and ranking (Row Number, Rank, Dense Rank).
+ -Window Functions: Rolling totals, partitioning data, and ranking (Row Number, Rank, Dense Rank).

 ## 8. Procedural SQL & Session Management
-### -Temporary Tables: Creating session-based "sandboxes" for testing and data manipulation.
+ -Temporary Tables: Creating session-based "sandboxes" for testing and data manipulation.
-### -Stored Procedures: Automating repetitive queries into reusable programs.
+ -Stored Procedures: Automating repetitive queries into reusable programs.

 ## 9. Data Cleaning
-### - Remove Duplicate, -Standardizing the project, -Null value OR blank space, -Remove empty column
+ - Remove Duplicate, -Standardizing the project, -Null value OR blank space, -Remove empty column

 ## From Excel -> PowerBI -> SQL